-This is because any mic that plugs into the headset connector is subject to the same filters as the Apple mics.
+This is because any mic that plugs into the headset connector is subject to analog processing.
 There is no way to avoid the effects of the severe Apple low-frequency roll-off filters and limiters, so any mic plugged into the headset connector suffers from the same problems.

 Therefore, although it would be great to have a moderately priced microphone that performed well, we do not recommend spending money on this device, as it will not improve the performance of AudioTools.